askap-vast/vast-tools/VASTDROPBOX.md

 ```
 Note the leading `/` which is also needed.

-I recommened you run `python get_vast_pilot_dbx.py dropbox.cfg --available-files` and use this output to build your request.
+I recommened you run `get_vast_pilot_dbx.py --available-files` and use this output to build your request.

 **LEGACY DIRECTORY**: The Dropbox directory also includes the `LEGACY` folder which contains old verisons of Epoch releases that are no longer considered as part of the official release.
 To include this directory in the results of available files use the `--include-legacy` option.